-Mental health often refers to psychological disorders, such as anxiety or depression, that may require professional treatment, but the term can have layers which run deeper than a black and white diagnosis.
-Taking care of your mental health is much like taking care of your overall health – you can introduce exercises, healthy habits and easy steps to improve your emotional wellbeing and your overall psychological state.
+Mental health often refers to psychological disorders, such as anxiety or depression, that may require professional treatment, but the term can have layers which run much deeper than a black and white diagnosis.
+Taking care of your mental health is much like taking care of your physical health – you can introduce exercises, forming healthy habits to support your emotional wellbeing and your overall psychological state.

 Read more: Facts Worth Knowing About Depression

 Research on brain plasticity shows that the brain is far more malleable than we give it credit for, so it’s no surprise that a growth mindset promotes a love of learning and a sense of resilience – two things essential for personal development.

 Approach new things with the mindset that “practice makes progress, and progress is good enough”, losing the idea that a perfect end goal is the aim.

 Fear has a funny way of functioning and it feeds on our exhaustion, our indecision and our worry.
 The worry is amplified when it involves outcomes that are out of our control.
 Claim back the parts of life that you can control by tracking the journey.
 We’re all works in progress and that’s part of the fun.